Tribal Economics 101

 Since the beginning of time, a vital part of childhood has been playing in the woods together and discovering for yourself what it takes to function as a tribe.
 Human children are Makers, and they are social creatures that desire to be more than just consumers.
 Children want to be producers, using their own hands and minds.
 Kids desire this real world education, but that path can be messy.
 A core Tribal Wisdom Academy method toward achieving actual education and growth is to allow kids to make mistakes.
 And giving kids money usually does that.

-So on Mondays we give each camper 10 signature Tribal Coins and only several simple rules, (below).
+So on Mondays we give each camper 10 signature Tribal Coins and only 5 simple rules, (below).
 The adult Mentors also find ways to add more coins into circulation to maintain a range of preferably 5 to 20 coins per child.
 (Parents please note: Participation in economic education is optional, and all of our regular activities do not require coins.
-Each child chooses if Tribal Money is a going to be part of their day).
+Each child gets to choose if Tribal Money is a going to be part of their day).

 Tribal Government Economic Code 19-06.03